tjwlucas/haxe-graphql-server/README.md

 ### GraphQLObject

 The `GraphQLObject` is where the 'magic' happens.
-Any class that extends `GraphQLObject` will be processed at build time to generate an object type for the schema.
+Any class that implements `GraphQLObject` will be processed at build time to generate an object type for the schema.
 For instance, from the earlier example:

 ```haxe
 import graphql.GraphQLObject;